 Other than the many ways in which we must all use the cultural or technological replication and transmission of information to seek purpose and sustainable personal or professional continuity, a study of the underlying processes, methods and mechanisms of this rich self-propagating information system is both fascinating and useful.
 Fascinating, in that knowledge and curiosity are deeply entangled and they are in essence their own rewards.
-Useful, in that understanding how the world changes and evolves may never or unambiguously and fully provide the means to understand why it does so, but it can provide an aperture into effecting possible (or probable) future cultural, ideological and technological information spaces.
+Useful, in that understanding how the world changes and evolves may never or unambiguously and fully provide the means to understand why it does so, but it can provide an aperture into effecting change into possible (or probable) future cultural, ideological and technological information spaces.

 In some ways, memes don’t really change all that much.
 It is just the methods of self-replication that undergo accelerating technological and communications systems evolution and metamorphosis.
 Culture itself might form, or compose, its own memetic entity or unity and the atomic components of its transmission (i.e. the memes) are merely partial or fragmentary and indistinct reflections of that vaster self-replicating whole.